 @207 Broadway.
 When I was growing up, this shotgun shack of a building housed Tillman’s Butcher Shop; these days, it’s out with the 80% lean ground round and in with the 100-proof moonshine.
 The cozy honky tonk offers 29 flavors ranging from jalapeno to apple pie and blue raspberry as well as locally distilled Picker’s Vodka.
 The first floor features live music ranging from traditional country during the day to southern rock at night.
 The second floor presents acoustic Americana-ish artists.
 On Thursday nights, the theme is “Nashville Uncovered,” all original material by the band d’jour.
 Hours: M-Th noon-2am, Fri-Sun 11am-2am.

 @301 Broadway.
 When Luke Bryan staged a free outdoor concert on Broadway to inaugurate his new restaurant and bar, more than 10,000 people showed up.
 Things have settled down a bit since but it’s still a hopping joint.
-There’s live music, a bar and limited seating on the first floor.
+There’s live music leaning toward modern country, a bar and limited seating on the first floor.
 Up top is a huge two-tier rooftop space.
 The menu might surprise you with choices including sushi, a veggie burger and an elk-burger.
 Hours: M-F, 11am-3am, Sat-Sun, 10am-3am.

 @305 Broadway.
 It’s a karaoke bar, plain and simple, with a bazillion tracks of popular songs.
 One rule: no slow tunes.
 The interior is a bit plain–and that’s fine because all eyes are on the stage.
 Surprisingly, most people who take the mic can actually sing.
 When time allows, the tuneful staff will render a number or two.
+It’s a little tricky to find so look for the Tequilla Cowboy.
 The website still lists it jointly with the now-departed Tequila Cowboy which has become Jason Aldean’s honky tonk.
 Note: the website is for all locations of this franchise.
 Hours: M-Th 6pm-3am, Fri-Sun noon-3am.

 @305 Broadway.
 The “cowboy” part may be a misnomer because the music is the first floor hosts rock bands under a mirrored ball.
 There’s also a private room for small groups.
 You can also shoot pool in a sport bar vibe.
 They welcome private and bachelorette parties.
 Hours: 11am-3am daily.